- The Role of a QA Tester

 Over-reliance on Automated Testing

 Automated testing tools are beneficial but may lead to over-reliance, potentially missing issues that require human judgment and understanding.
-Manual testing is still crucial for aspects like user experience, which cannot be fully evaluated through automation.
+Testers still find manual testing crucial for aspects like user experience, which automation cannot fully evaluate.

 Communication Gaps